thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 	A sample Static Content frontend client extension.

-- liferay-sample-theme-css
+- liferay-sample-theme-css-1

-	A sample Theme CSS frontend client extension that is built by Liferay's Workspace and uses `styled` as its base theme.
+	Extend a theme's CSS with a CSS that uses `styled` as its base theme.

+- liferay-sample-theme-css-2

+	Extend a theme's CSS with a CSS that uses `unstyled` as its base theme.

 - liferay-sample-theme-favicon

-	A sample Theme Favicon frontend client extension.
+	Replace a theme's favicon.

 - liferay-sample-theme-spritemap-1

-	A sample Theme Spritemap frontend client extension.
+	Replace a theme's spritemap with a single SVG file.

 - liferay-sample-theme-spritemap-2

-	A sample Theme Spritemap frontend client extension where the SVG file containing the spritemap is composed from several smaller SVG files.
+	Replace a theme's spritemap with a single SVG file that is built from multiple smaller SVG files.